nus-cs2103-AY2223S2/tp/docs/team/carrieli1015.md

 * **New Feature**:
     * Switch command<br>
-  Help the user to easily switch between score text panel and score chart panel.
+  What it does: Help the user to easily switch between score text panel and score chart panel.
 Support both CLI and mouse click.
+  Justification: This feature is convenient for the user to switch between score text panel and score chart panel.
+  Highlights: Since the switch support both CLI and mouse click.
+It is important to make the behaviour consistence, so the application need to remember the panel status and switch based on it.
     * Check command<br>
-  For the user to check a specific student's task/s and score/s information.
+  What it does: For the user to check a specific student's task/s and score/s information.
+  Justification: This feature is important as it indicate which student the user want to check and display the selected student's information.
+  Highlights: The check result is normally continue to display.
+The panel will reset to no student being checked when the currently checked student is being deleted/edited, or the entire student list is cleared, or a new student list is being imported in.
     * Filter command<br>
-  To filter out student/s from the existing list.
+  What it does: To filter out student/s from the existing list.
 Filter key is the tag/s.
+  Justification: This feature help the user to quickly filter out a group of students based on their given tags.
+  Highlights: To allow more flexibility, when filter by tag, it is fully case-insensitive.
     * Score list chart<br>
-  Created the score list chart to track the student's performance.
+  What it does: Created the score list chart to track the student's performance.
+  Justification: The chart can clearly show the trend of a student's recent performance, whether his/her grade is improving or decreasing.
+  Highlights: The user can hover over the chart node to see tooltip that contains score label and score value.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=carrieli1015&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)